element-hq/element-web/README.md

    anything else since it is used to isolate the privileges of file attachments to this domain.
 Default: `usercontent.riot.im`.
 This needs to contain v1.html from https://github.com/matrix-org/usercontent/blob/master/v1.html
+1. `allowedPostMessageOrigins`: External hostnames that are allowed to send postMessages to riot-web to login/logout remotely

 Running as a Desktop app
 ========================